Skegness: Later fishing and farming village

-After the flooding, Skegness was rebuilt along the new coastline.
+Skegness was rebuilt along the new coastline.
 By 1543, when the antiquarian John Leland visited the town, he noted that "For old Skegnes is now buildid a pore new thing"; the settlement was principally a small farming and fishing village throughout the early modern period, with the marshland providing good summer pasture for sheep.
 Over the course of the 16th century, the sea continued to encroach into the land at Skegness, while depositing sand banks further south, leading to the creation of Gibraltar Point.
 Roman Bank, a clay sea defence upon which the A52 road now runs through Skegness, was built in the latter part of the century.
 Much of the land in and around Skegness came into the hands of Nicholas Saunderson, 1st Viscount Castleton, who enclosed 400 acre of saltmarsh in 1627 and later in the 17th century reclaimed more marshland which had emerged from the sea, sheltered behind the growing Gibraltar Point.
 His descendant was responsible for erecting Green Bank between Roman Bank and the shore in c.
-1670, allowing more lands to be converted to agricultural use.
-The Lords Castleton had enclosed a large portion of the land around Skegness by 1740, over 800 acre.
+1670, allowing more lands to be converted to agriculture.
+The Lords Castleton enclosed a large portion of the land around Skegness by 1740, over 800 acre.
 The Castleton estate passed through the male line which became extinct in 1723 on the death of the 5th Viscount, who bequeathed his estate to his cousin Thomas Lumley; in 1739 Lumley became 3rd Earl of Scarbrough.
 By 1845, the Scarbrough estate comprised 1219 acre at Skegness.
 Although the population rose above 300 by 1851, the settlement "was still very much an undeveloped village of fishermen, farmers and farm hands" in the early 1870s.

 Early resort

-Local gentry began visiting the village for leisure reasons from the late 18th century.
+Local gentry began visiting the village for leisure from the late 18th century.
 The sea air was thought to have health-giving qualities.
 To capitalise on this trend, the Skegness Hotel opened in 1770; visitors could reach it by omnibus from Boston, which was the terminus of several stagecoaches.
 The first reference to bathing machines on Skegness's shores dates to 1784 though they are thought to have been present earlier.
 Private houses also opened their doors to lodgers, and other hotels opened.
-Born and raised at Somersby, the poet Alfred Tennyson (later Lord Tennyson) holidayed at Skegness as a young man, often taking walks along the shore from his lodgings at Mary Walls' Moat House on the sea bank; some scholars have drawn parallels between his poetry and the landscape he encountered on these visits.
+Born and raised at Somersby, the poet Alfred Tennyson holidayed at Skegness as a young man; some scholars have drawn parallels between his poetry and the landscape he encountered on these visits.